Neo0698/pbot_artificial_intelligence/README.md

 <h1>how does it workes</h1>
 The robot start recording when it see your face his not to far of him.
+Or if you didn't said yes to the camera he will sk you i you want to start a conversation you will only need to enter yes.
+<h2>beta</h2>
+this his a beta version don't be to exigent with him we work hard to make this program more inteligent, that he can have a better conversation and can feel emotion

 <h2>recomanded libaries</h2>